RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Ghostbusters/Ghostbusters.md

 ## Things to try { .try }

 + Try changing the value of the speed variable to make the ghost fly faster or slower.
-+ How would you make the ghost get faster the longer it flies?
++ How would you make the ghost get faster the longer it's flying?
 (This is a tricky one, so don’t worry if you can’t see how to do it.
 You’ll get more clues as you work through the project.)

 # Step 2: Make the ghost appear & vanish randomly { .activity .new-page }